-- Develop an understanding of the science of matter - Cultivate problem-solving and critical-thinking skills related to matter - Apply the knowledge of matter to decision making about scientific issues - Recognize the importance of matter in daily life This course is NCAA approved.
+- Develop an understanding of the science of matter - Cultivate problem-solving and critical-thinking skills related to matter - Apply the knowledge of matter to decision making about scientific issues - Recognize the importance of matter in daily life - This course is NCAA approved.

-Science in Society (Spring) (0536)1⁄2 CreditGrades 10, 1120 Weeks

-Prerequisite - This course is designed for those students entering tenth grade from the ninth grade Living Environment course who have not met the tenth grade Earth Science course requirements and for those students in tenth grade Living Environment not meeting the Regents Chemistry requirements.
+Science in Society (Spring) (0536) /2 Credit Grades 10, 11 20 Weeks Prerequisite - This course is designed for those students entering tenth grade from the ninth grade Living Environment course who have not met the tenth grade Earth Science course requirements and for those students in tenth grade Living Environment not meeting the Regents Chemistry requirements.
 Any students who have completed a Chemistry course are NOT permitted to take this course.

 This course is recommended for students with a curiosity for learning and applying science to real world experiences.
-Over the course of the semester, we explore how polymers and plastic influence our lives, the effects of chemicals in our brain as well as the science behind food and nutrition.
+Over the course of the semester, we explore how polymers and plastic influence our lives, the science behind food and nutrition and any other relevant topics.
 As time permits, we will explore other relevant issues of science in today's society